radian-software/straight.el/README.md

   `straight-base-dir`/build.
 Changing this variable will change the name of that directory and the name of the build cache file (unless `straight-build-cache-fixed-name` is non-nil).
+* `straight-use-version-specific-build-dir` -- if non-nil, use an Emacs-version-specific `straight-build-dir` directory to support running multiple versions of Emacs against the same `user-emacs-directory`.
+There is a minor performance penalty on startup because `straight.el` will not be byte-compiled.

 You should remove any code that relates to `package.el`; for example, references to `package-initialize`, `package-archives`, and (if you're